jakariaemon/Music-Genre-Classification-using-CNN/README.md

 ## Image Dataset Info
 After proessing complete, go to your audio data directory.
 Inside that you will find a new dataset folder.
 It contains the audio3sec folder and spectogram folder.
 Inside spectorgram, there is train and test split.
 Cut thso and put it in to root directory.

 You can download the processed dataset directly from here and start the training immediately.
+Note that this model is undertrained due to time constrains.
+Its only trained on 6 epochs and achieve 56% accuracy.
 [Download the dataset here](https://drive.google.com/file/d/1_Yc3AGMdtZK9dAaIf2ufPy_pfL4Y1YLh/view?usp=sharing)

 ## Train